maddy9859/devlog/_posts/2013-08-26-Write-LESS-In-DevTools.md

 author: vinitkumar
 ---

-* What you are trying to do?

 Trying to write LESS in Chrome DevTools.
 Currently DevTools provies offiially support live editing for CSS and SASS.
 But using the hack described below you can live edit LESS on your browser and it will conveniently compile to CSS in real time.

- * Why you are trying to do?

 This is needed because when you use DevTools to live edit some css and your codebase is in LESS, you need to write first in CSS in your DevTools and again you need to rewrite it in LESS(abiet in slightly different syntax).
 It woul be much better if you could just live edit LESS and your tooling takes care of its compilation and minification.

-* How are you trying to do?

 It is quite easy to do.
 The latest versions of Chrome and Chrome Canary comes with the concept of workspaces.
 This means you can add your